saket19500/Flimpire-OttApp/README.md

     ```

 <!-- USAGE EXAMPLES -->

-## Usage

-_For more detailes regarding TMDB API calls, please refer to the [Documentation](https://developers.themoviedb.org/3/getting-started/introduction)._

-See the [open issues](https://github.com/ShubhamSKadam/filmpire-AI_Powered_Movie_App/issues) for a full list of proposed features (and known issues).

 ## Contributing
 Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.